codeoverflow-org/nodecg-io-docs/docs/samples/gsheets.md

 ## Using the gsheets sample bundle

-The gsheets bundle in `samples/gsheets` demonstrates the ability of getting information of a playlist.
+The gsheets bundle in `samples/gsheets` demonstrates the ability of retrieving all rows where column A is a filled.
 Here is a guide to how to get it working.

 ### Prerequisites